 Ovarian Cancer Risk Factors and Prevention

-Certain factors can increase or decrease your risk of getting ovarian cancer.
-The number one risk factor is age, according to the American Cancer Society.
-There are also certain drugs or products that may increase your ovarian cancer risk.
+Certain factors can increase or decrease the risk of getting ovarian cancer.
+The number one risk factor for getting ovarian cancer is age, according to the American Cancer Society.
+There are also certain drugs or products that may increase ovarian cancer risk.

 - Cancer risk goes up with age.
 About half of all ovarian cancers affect women 63 or over.